Informatievlaanderen/VSDS-LDES-E2E-testing/tests/033.archiving/README.md

 ![img](artwork/test-33.drawio.png)

-The Ldes server simulator serves an LDES based on a small subset of the GIPOD data set.
+The Ldes server simulator serves an LDES based on a small subset of the Gent P+R data set.
 The 'create-archive-workbench' has an LDES Client that consumes the LDES server and uses the archive file out component to write the members to a file archive.
 The 'read-archive-workbench' has an archive file in component to consume the archive and post the members to the server using the Http out component.